ThomasTSWD/ThomasTSWD/README.md

 <!-- START_JOKE_SECTION -->
-> The cause is hidden.
-The effect is visible to all.
+> Try not to become a man of success but rather try to become a man of value.
 >
-> - Ovid
+> - Albert Einstein
 <!-- END_JOKE_SECTION -->